Jaca uprising

 The Jaca uprising (Sublevación de Jaca) was a military revolt on 12–13 December 1930 in Jaca, Huesca, Spain, with the purpose of overthrowing the monarchy of Spain.

 The revolt was launched prematurely, was poorly organized and was quickly suppressed.
 Its leaders were executed or imprisoned.

-However, the revolt sparked political upheavals that led to declaration of the Second Spanish Republic a few months later.
+However, the revolt sparked political upheavals that led to the declaration of the Second Spanish Republic a few months later.

 Background

 The Jaca uprising began in the military garrison of the small town of Jaca in the Aragonese Pyrenees.

 It occurred during a period of growing unrest after six years of dictatorship, first under Miguel Primo de Rivera and then under Dámaso Berenguer.

 It took place in the context of the mass movements in Europe that followed World War I and the Russian Revolution.

 The origins of the revolt can be traced to the Pact of San Sebastián of August 1930, when Republican politicians united with the goal of dethroning King Alfonso XIII of Spain and proclaiming the Second Republic.

 At the start of autumn they created the Comité Revolucionario Nacional (CRN) and the provisional government of the future republic.

 The socialists were included in both the CRN and the provisional government after short negotiations, and agreed that workers organized by the Unión General de Trabajadores (UGT: General Union of Workers) would go on strike to support the military wherever they rebelled.

 Similar arrangements were made with the anarcho-syndicalist Confederación Nacional del Trabajo (CNT: National Confederation of Labour).

 The uprising was organized by Captain Fermín Galán.

 He was assigned to Jaca in June 1930.

 He wanted to link a military uprising with the political movements opposed to the dictatorship.

 He established contacts with the CNT in Zaragoza and Huesca, and started a close friendship with the syndicalist leader Ramón Acín of Huesca.

 When the National Revolutionary Committee (CRN) was created in October 1930, Galán traveled to Madrid to meet the CRN leaders, and was appointed delegate of the CRN in Aragon.

 From that time he mounted a campaign to get the CRN to support a military uprising at a national level combined with popular demonstrations, but was frustrated by constant postponements of the date.

 A significant number of commissioned and non-commissioned officers from different barracks in Jaca participated in the preparations for the revolt, as did some civilians such as Alfonso Rodríguez, Antonio Beltrán, the Palacios brothers and Julián Borderas.

 Republican leaders generally stayed away from the events, although some people such as the doctor Nicolás Ferrer, the shoemaker Alagón and industrialists Ruiz and Fontana participated actively.

 The date of 12 December 1930 was agreed, and then postponed by the CRN to 15 December 1930.

 The CRN representative Santiago Casares Quiroga knew of the decision to delay the uprising and came to Jaca the evening before but did not notify Galán.

 Casares reached his hotel around midnight.
 He thought Galán already knew of the delay, and that they could discuss the new plans any time the next day.